[Update - A redacted version of the original artifact has now been published on Reforge here.]

 2. User Experience Our UX had friction beacuse of mode of delivery for an ‘entertainment’ product as well as the pricing.
 Users had to pre-book experiences which meant they had to anticipate when they wanted to be entertained.
 This meant they had to look for experiences that matched their schedule and book an 30-60 min experience for ~$40 without knowing if the experience was going to be worth it.
 Not having a lot of reviews for our inventory of experiences also wasn’t helping.
 This was leading to classic chicken-end-egg problem.
 In this respect, Airbnb OE had managed to get a lot of reviews.
 Delivering experiences via Zoom and allowing upto 50 participants per experience helped increase number of reviews as well as keep average prices down to about $15-20 per experience.
 HeyGo, on the other hand, had arguably the best UX.
 It was on-demand entertainment and free for users.
 They could tip the creators after they had chance to experience the product, if they liked.
 They were also free to drop off anytime.

 Looking at the business with this lens helped explain what was going on.
 Amazon Explore experiences were more intimate since they were 1:1.
 Customers felt more of that human connection in Explore explaining the high CSAT.
 But its UX had friction on two critical areas.
-This meant existing customers weren't returning often to try out new experiences.
-This explained why the CSAT scores were high but the product wasn't growing.
-To address these gaps, I proposed an idea for an on-demand product called Explore Now.
-The main idea was to use free and instant entertainment to attract Prime Video users on a regular basis and then convert them into paying Explore users.
+This meant existing customers weren’t returning often to try out new experiences.
+This explained why the CSAT scores were high but the product wasn’t growing.

 Profile Pic